Various approaches to learning

 We seek and get regular feedback from schools, parents and students who write a daily diary.
 Senior managers and staff are welcome to visit our facilities to assure themselves of best practice and to interview the child.
 We are registered with Suffolk LA as an alternative provision provider.
 We are also actively involved with research into the merits of democratic and self directed learning.

 our attendance is very high and often 100% of the allocated hours allowable.

 punctuality is also excellent

-our behaviour record is exceptional.
+our behaviour record and lack of bullying in particular is exceptional.

 Benefits to all

-Our provision can be shown to be successful as a dual placement.
-If at any point we felt that our provision is or becomes inappropriate we are committed to flagging this up rather than proceeding with the wrong provision.
 Please note we do not set out to condition a child to 'return to school' (as do many AEPs) However, a student who has been with us, who strategically decides to attend school full time to achieve goals is more likely to thrive.
 This in turn is more likely to occur if the school actively celebrates the achievements of the child whilst in our provision and collaborates to provide a seamless transition educationally and pastorally and is committed to providing an appropriate setting.
 We seek funding solutions for those for whom the school setting is agreed not to be appropriate and who thrive in T&S to the point of needing to continue in our provision.